FATTY ACIDS: STRAIGHT-CHAIN MONOENOIC

 Membrane-bound enzymes are notoriously difficult to purify, but the evidence suggests that the yeast Δ9 desaturase consists of two membrane spanning regions with the bulk of the protein protruding into the cytosol.
 The enzyme has much in common with hydroxylases and contains eight essential histidine residues that coordinate with the di-iron centre at the active site.
 The cytochrome b5 component is fused to the desaturase and is believed to facilitate electron transfer from NADH reductase to the catalytic di-iron core.

-Palmitoleate is synthesised from palmitate by a similar mechanism.
-Subsequently, oleate can be chain elongated by two carbon atoms to give longer-chain fatty acids of the (n-9) family, while palmitoleate is the precursor of the (n-7) family of fatty acids.
+Subsequently, oleate can be chain elongated by two carbon atoms to give longer-chain fatty acids of the (n-9) family.
+Palmitoleate is synthesised from palmitate by a similar mechanism via the stearoyl-CoA desaturase, and it is the precursor of the (n-7) family of fatty acids.
 In mammalian systems, the elongases are known to be distinct enzymes that differ from those involved in the production of longer-chain polyunsaturated fatty acids.
 Alpha- and beta-oxidation can also occur to give shorter chain components of the two families.

 In plants, there are two types of fatty acid desaturase, of which the best characterized are soluble enzymes that use preformed fatty acids bound to acyl carrier protein (ACP), rather than to CoA, as the substrate.
 They occur mainly in the plastid.
 The enzyme from the castor plant (Ricinus communis) has been particularly well characterized, from its crystal structure by spectroscopy and more recently by molecular biology methods.
 It is known to consist of two identical monomers, each containing an active site with a di-iron-oxo cluster.
 The iron is reduced by ferredoxin and molecular oxygen is bound to it, resulting in a complex that can remove hydrogens and electrons in a step-wise manner from carbons 9 and 10 of stearoyl-ACP with formation of a double bond.
 The crystallographic model of the dimeric enzyme appears to have a potential substrate-binding region, which takes the form of a hydrophobic pocket transversing the protein.
 Modelling studies suggest that the stearoyl substrate fits into this space particularly well if it adopts a gauche conformation at the C9–C10 positions in the region adjacent to the di-iron core, thus facilitating regio-selective syn-dehydrogenation to produce the oleyl product.
 It has been described as "a textbook example of a lock-and-key type of binding site".